betaflight/betaflight.com/docs/wiki/release/Betaflight-4-5-Release-Notes.md

 IMPORTANT: use Configurator 10.10!
 The most recent release version is available [here](https://github.com/betaflight/betaflight-configurator/tags), or use the [latest nightly build](https://github.com/betaflight/betaflight-configurator-nightlies).
 :::

 As usual, Full Chip Erase is mandatory when flashing.
 Re-configuring from scratch is safer than importing a CLI dump or a saved Preset.
 Users of GPS Rescue, Angle and Horizon modes shold NOT use their old values.
 Otherwise, most flight, Rx, Mode, OSD, and GPS parameters have not changed since 4.4.
-Any new or re-named parameters will get default values, so importing a 4.4 save file (Presets>Save) is in most cases, OK.
+Any new or re-named parameters will get default values, so importing a 4.4 save file (Presets>Save) is, in most cases, OK.

+If the `OSD_HD` option is included in the build, after a clean flash, all relevant OSD setups values will suit HD video.
+Analog users should visit Configurator's OSD tab and change the Video Format to either Auto, NTSC or PAL, and save.
+If only `OSD_SD` is included in the build, a clean flash will default to Analog OSD settings.

 :::warning
 Angle, Horizon and GPS Rescue users should NOT use previous values in 4.5.
 Start out with the new 4.5 defaults!